A Unified Hard-Constraint Framework for Solving Geometrically Complex PDEs: Methodology

-where $\beta_s\in\mathbb{R}$ is a hyper-parameter of the ``hardness'' in the spatial domain. \modify{In Eq.~\eqref{eq_unified_hc}, we utilize extended distance functions to ``divide'' the problem domain into several parts, where $\tilde{\vp}_j^{\gamma_i}$ ($\mathrm{NN}_j^{\gamma_i}$ is its learnable part) is responsible for the approximation on the boundaries while $\mathrm{NN}_{\mathrm{main}}$ is responsible for internal.
-Furthermore, Eq.~\eqref{eq_determine_alpha} ensures that the weight of $\tilde{\vp}_j^{\gamma_i}$ decays to $e^{-\beta_s}$ at the nearest neighbor of $\gamma_i$, so that $\tilde{\vp}_j^{\gamma_i}$ does not interfere with the approximation on other boundaries.
-We provide a theoretical guarantee of the satisfaction of the BCs along with the approximation ability for Eq.~\eqref{eq_unified_hc} in Appendix~\ref{sec_a4}.} Besides, if $a_i$, $b_i$, $\vn$ or $g_i$ are only defined at $\gamma_i$, we can extend their definition to $\Omega\cup\partial\Omega$ using interpolation or approximation via neural networks \modify{(see Appendix~\ref{sec_a5}).
-And it is easy to extend this framework to the spatial-temporal domain as discussed in Appendix~\ref{sec_a6}}.
+where $\beta_s\in\mathbb{R}$ is a hyper-parameter of the ``hardness'' in the spatial domain. \modify{In Eq.~\eqref{eq_unified_hc}, we utilize extended distance functions to ``divide'' the problem domain into several parts, where $\{\tilde{\vp}_j^{\gamma_i}\}_{i=1}^{m_j}$ is responsible for the approximation on the boundaries while $\mathrm{NN}^{\mathrm{main}}_j$ are responsible for internal.
+Furthermore, Eq.~\eqref{eq_determine_alpha} ensures that the importance of $\tilde{\vp}_j^{\gamma_i}$ decays to $e^{-\beta_s}$ on the nearest boundary from $\gamma_i$, so that $\tilde{\vp}_j^{\gamma_i}$ does not appear on other boundaries.
+We provide a theoretical guarantee for the correctness and approximation ability of Eq.~\eqref{eq_unified_hc} in Appendix~\ref{sec_a4}.} Besides, if $a_i$, $b_i$, $\vn$ or $g_i$ are only defined at $\gamma_i$, we can extend their definition to $\Omega\cup\partial\Omega$ using interpolation techniques or neural networks (see Appendix~\ref{sec_a5}).
+An extension of our framework to the temporal domain is discussed in Appendix~\ref{sec_a6}.

-Finally, we can train our model with the following loss function
+Finally, we can train our model with the following loss function:

-where $\hat{\vu}=(\hat{u}_1,\dots,\hat{u}_n)$, $\{\hat{u}_j,\hat{\vp}_j\}_{j=1}^n$ is defined in Eq.\eqref{eq_unified_hc} and $\{\vx^{(k)}\}_{k=1}^{N_f}$ is a set of collocation points sampled in $\Omega$. \modify{For neatness, we omit the trainable parameters of neural networks here.
+where $\hat{\vu}=(\hat{u}_1,\dots,\hat{u}_n)$, $\{\hat{u}_j,\hat{\vp}_j\}_{j=1}^n$ is defined in Eq.~\eqref{eq_unified_hc} and $\{\vx^{(k)}\}_{k=1}^{N_f}$ is a set of collocation points sampled in $\Omega$. \modify{For neatness, we omit the trainable parameters of neural networks here.
 We note that} Eq.~\eqref{eq:hc_loss} measures the discrepancy of both the PDEs (i.e., $\tilde{\mathcal{F}}_1,\dots,\tilde{\mathcal{F}}_N$) and the equilibrium equations introduced by the \textit{extra fields} (i.e., Eq.~\eqref{eq:balance_eq_after_extra_field}) at $N_f$ collocation points.